 - To provide a range of educational events for local Registered Eye Care Providers, ensuring opportunities for peer support and developing relationships with secondary care ophthalmologists.

 NTW LOC are part of a North East and North Cumbria LOC Forum which allows joint working and sharing of best practice.
 Collectively, they behest Primary Eyecare Services an Optical Confederation to commission services on behalf of all Optical Practices (Opticians).
-Primary Eyecare companies across England are committed to providing the highest standard of NHS care to patients, while passing the majority of the funds paid by CCG’s for services to the sub-contracted optical practices.
+Primary Eyecare companies across England are committed to providing the highest standard of NHS care to patients, while passing the majority of the funds paid by the NENC ICS (Integrated Care System) for services to the sub-contracted optical practices.